rehierl/node-tree-outliner/3-1-0-design-2.md

 **CLARIFICATION**
 Any descendant of a node, that is associated with a section, also loosely belongs to the very same section.
-Consequently, any node loosely belongs to any section with which any of its ancestors is associated.
+Also, any node loosely belongs to any section with which any of its ancestors is associated.

 That is, because a semantically consistent path can be defined that connects a section with any of the associated node's descendants.

-Note that, if this statement would not be applicable/true, then there would also be no definition for the terms "ancestor" and "descendant".
+Note that, if this statement would not be applicable/true, then there would consequently be no definition for the term "descendant".
+That is, because the definition of this term is also based upon the construction of a semantically consistent path.
+In addition to that, the definition of the term "ancestor" is derived from the definition of the term "descendant".

 **CLARIFICATION**
 Nodes must be associated with sections while they are being entered.